Reviewing Black Diamond Group (BDIMF) & Its Rivals

 |Black Diamond Group Competitors

-70.0% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by institutional investors.
-9.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.
+70.0% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by institutional investors.
+9.4% of shares of all “Equipment rental & leasing, not elsewhere classified” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-Black Diamond Group has a beta of 1.49, indicating that its stock price is 49% more volatile than the S&P 500.
-Comparatively, Black Diamond Group’s peers have a beta of 1.34, indicating that their average stock price is 34% more volatile than the S&P 500.
+Black Diamond Group has a beta of 1.49, suggesting that its share price is 49% more volatile than the S&P 500.
+Comparatively, Black Diamond Group’s peers have a beta of 1.34, suggesting that their average share price is 34% more volatile than the S&P 500.

 Summary